No Widgets found in the Sidebar

 The combination of physiology and physics makes underwater respiration possible.
 Your body is able to make use of the increased pressure to adjust the air it breathes in, while the nose is able to detect and respond to changes in pressure.
 This process is known as “breathing underwater” and it is the basis of all modern subaquatic exploration.

-Read Post How cool is scuba diving
+Read Post How do people with glasses scuba diving

 Revealing the Nose’s Role in Underwater Exploration